The validity of a handwritten will depends largely on the state.

 A declaration of who you are and an affirmation of the contents of the will and that you wrote them with a sound mind.

-The intent to bequeath, or give, your property to beneficiaries.
-A beneficiary is who you want to receive your property or belongings.
+The intent to bequeath, or give, your property to the beneficiaries of your will.
+Generally, a beneficiary is who you want to receive your property or belongings.
 It doesn’t have to be a person; it can be a business or charitable organization.
-Most people name their spouse, but you don’t have to—except in “communal property” states, where your spouse is automatically entitled to your property, unless you say otherwise.
+Make sure that in addition to the primary beneficiary, you also choose a contingent beneficiary.
+Most people name their spouse, but you don’t have to—except in “community property” states, where your spouse is usually automatically entitled to your share of the property.